urtadolg/React-Meals-Order-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## React Hooks

+The following React Hooks is on this project:

+`useEffect()`: It is used to fetch meals data from database.
+The database used is Firebase;

+`useState()`: to store and update available meals list.
+Used to conditional render Loading state.
+Used to help handle fetching data errors.
+Used to validating form data submitted;

+`useRef()`: to get access to the input fields;

+`useReducer()`: to store, manipulate and render cart items;

+`useContext()`: to provide cart data and functions to all app components;

+`Fragment`: to wrap some components avoiding extra div's.